omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-`1-create_database_if_missing.sql` | A script that creates the database hbtn_0c_0 in the MySQL server `2-remove_database.sql` | A script that deletes the database hbtn_0c_0 in MySQL server `3-list_tables.sql` | A script that lists all the tables of a database in your MySQL server
+`1-create_database_if_missing.sql` | A script that creates the database hbtn_0c_0 in the MySQL server `2-remove_database.sql` | A script that deletes the database hbtn_0c_0 in MySQL server `3-list_tables.sql` | A script that lists all the tables of a database in your MySQL server `4-first_table.sql` | A script that creates a table called first_table in the current database in MySQL server